 - Ensure that agencies coordinate their efforts; and

-- Arrange a review of the risk assessment including the impact of delay on the child’s development.
+- Arrange a review of the risk assessment including the impact of delay on the child’s development and safety.

 - Confirm parent/carer understanding of what is expected from them

 The professional should check the records of contact with the family and estimate the size of the problem:

 - Consider any reasons the family give for their failure to progress.
 Are they plausible?
 What action can be taken to test whether the problems come from circumstances that are genuinely beyond their control or from a refusal to cooperate?